gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 Sometimes it's not. even. close.
 At this point the brain melts.

 So is all lost?
-No, not at all, but expectations must be set.
+No, not at all.
+But expectations must be set.

 Here are my suggestion for success with Filament Watch:
 * Until you have Filament Watch dialed in, set Alarm Action [in settings](#Configuration) to GCODE only.
 Then set the GCODE script to nothing or just beep (if your printer speaks) to notify you of an alarm.
 Here's some beeps for Marlin based printers: